How Military Veterans Can Fix Your Hiring and Retention Woes

 Veterans who are transitioning into civilian life and careers have diverse skills and insight for the workforce.

-Veterans bring “impressive amounts of advanced training in their area of focus,” says Sarah Peiker, CEO of Orion Talent.
+Veterans bring “impressive amounts of advanced training in their area of focus,” says Sarah Peiker, former CEO of Orion Talent.
 “They’re quick learners and disciplined, dedicated team players.”

 Who wouldn’t want more job candidates with those kinds of skills?